How independent are your loved ones?

 - Make a list of hobbies and interests, past and present that your relative enjoys.
 Then together discuss with your care provider ways that all or some of these can be achieved.

 - Keeping up with old friends and making new ones is always important.
 There may be clubs or events in your community which your loved one may wish to be part of.
-So, if going solo is not appealing, at Caremark we offer a companionship scheme which offers clients support and company with various activities.
+So, if going solo is not appealing, at Caremark we offer a companionship scheme which offers customers support and company with various activities